vatfree/underscore.deep/README.coffee.md

             vegetables:
               banana: true

+### _.deepPickValue(obj, key)

+Takes an object and a string of a dot-notation key and returns the value of that nested key.
+If you pick a key that has a subobject below it, the entire subobject will be returned, regardless of whether its subkeys are also picked.

+    describe '_.deepPickValue', ->

+      it 'returns an object with only the given keys', -> assert.deepEqual _.deepPickValue(foods, 'fruit.carrot']),
+          true

 ### _.deepExtend(destination, source, mutate = false)

 Takes an object `destination` and an object `source` and creates a new object with all the deep fields of `destination` and all the deep fields of `source`.
 Any deep fields with the same deep key in `destination` and `source` will have the value from `source` (so `source` fields overwrite `destination` fields).